minsu3/Bike-Shop/README.md

 * Entity Relationship Diagram <br>

 ## REST API
-Below are React Bike Shop's current endpoints.
+Below are CycleList's current endpoints.
 To access full CRUD operators, you can try it out using Postman!
 Note: This project is still in progress, all of the endpoints will be utilized in the application.

 ### USER - GET, POST, PUT, DELETE
 |   Requests      | Path        | Description |